Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 - LINUX and all its standard development tools
 - ...

-Thanks to the DFG, which finances the partial project 2 of the research group "IKB-D&uuml;rnast".
+Thanks to the DFG, which finances the partial project 2 of the research group "IKB-Dürnast".
 Thanks to the research group of Prof. H. Auernhammer and to Martin Wodok (m.wodok@osb-ag:de), who developed LBS_Terminal.